Desert sand (color)

 The color shown matches the palest of the three colors in the 3-color Desert Camouflage Uniform of United States Armed Forces, which in 1990 began to replace the 6-color Desert Battle Dress Uniform.

-Six Color Variations of Desert Sand
+Variations

 Sandy brown

-As its name suggests, sandy brown is a shade of brown which is similar to the color of some sands.
+Sandy brown is a shade of brown which is similar to the color of some sands.

 Earth yellow

 Earth yellow is one of the twelve official camouflage colors of the United States Army.